wrab2/absurd-on-android/README.md

 many people (1) ask this question.

 Requirements:
-having an Android phone.
-about 4GB of free space on the phone
+having an Android phone and about 4GB of free space on it

   step 1 installing required apps: